 The Jatbula Trail is a grade 4 track rated as moderate to difficult.
 Read about the walking track grading system.

 You need to be reasonably fit with some bushwalking experience as it involves carrying heavy loads over rough ground.

 Camping is only allowed for one night at each site along the trail.

-Each camp site is restricted to a maximum of 15 people.
+Each camp site is set near a spring or cascade and is restricted to 15 people.

 You can't skip to a camp site to complete the trail in less time.

 Leliyn is not a campsite on the trail and separate fees will apply if you wish to camp there.